vikram7/english-hindi/README.md

 April 11, 2015
 - Write random words controller to remove deprecations (there was an old object controller which was proxying everything to the model from the route).
 Ember is taking away proxying.

+- Figured out how to use query params to go "back" to a meaning's word after clicking on the meaning

+- Added refresh page with `propertyToggle` in a button

 Next Steps
 - Research liquidfire, Add transitions for flipping flash card
 - Add ability to post cards